-The Approved Program of Study Form must be attached to the degree petition.
-If you do not graduate the first time you petition, you must reactivate your degree petition by submitting another Petition for Degree.
+If you do not graduate the first time you petition, you must request a deactivation of your current petition and resubmit a new OAG.
 Reactivated degree petitions must be submitted by the end of Phase II registration for the term during which you wish to graduate.